Developing (film): Plot

 Photographer Clare (Frances Conroy) learns she has breast cancer and must have a mastectomy.
-Returning home post-surgery she struggles against her feelings of self-consciousness but tries to act as if all is normal in order to protect her daughter, Nina (Natalie Portman).
-However she begins to begrudge Nina and Nina, in turn, begins to resent being used by Clare as a model in her photographs.
+Returning home post-surgery, she struggles against her feelings of self-consciousness but tries to act as if all is normal in order to protect her daughter, Nina (Natalie Portman).
+However, she begins to begrudge Nina, and Nina, in turn, begins to resent being used by Clare as a model in her photographs.

 Clare puts together a show of her photographs mostly featuring Nina.
 The show is a success but Clare feels uncomfortable as people constantly mention both her illness and her surgery.
-At the gallery Clare and Nina fight when Nina accuses her of not letting her in and runs away.
+At the gallery, Clare and Nina fight when Nina accuses her of not letting her in and runs away.
 Clare then has a meltdown where she screams at a photographer covering the event after he takes numerous photos of her.

 Failing to find Nina after returning home, Clare begins to take self-portraits using a mirror, gradually stripping off all her clothes.
-After finally confronting her own image in the mirror Clare begins to cry profusely.
-Later, as she is developing her self-portraits in her darkroom Nina enters and apologizes for running away.
+After finally confronting her own image in the mirror, she cries profusely.
+Later, as she is developing her self-portraits in her darkroom, Nina enters and apologizes for running away.
 Clare gives her a prolonged hug and Nina listens to her heart beat.